 (Updated May 11, 2020)

-Our friends at Pomona’s Universal Pectin wanted to share this Strawberry-Rhubarb Jam recipe with us.
-The Strawberry-Rhubarb Jam is a low-sugar or low-honey cooked jam made with Pomona’s Pectin.
+Our friends at Pomona’s Universal Pectin wanted to share this Low Sugar Strawberry-Rhubarb Jam recipe with us.
+The Strawberry-Rhubarb Jam recipe is for a low-sugar or low-honey cooked jam made with Pomona’s Pectin.
 It is an early summer classic – nice combination of tart and sweet.
 Feel free to use other sweeteners that measure like sugar or honey in this recipe.
 For example, you can use a stevia product that measures like sugar.
 You can also use a different liquid sweetener, like agave or maple syrup.
 We enjoyed the jam with some garlic chevre on flat bread.
 Yum!

 We cut back on the sugar by ½ a cup of sugar (only used 1 ½ cups sugar) and it was sweet enough for us.
 We wanted to get more of the real fruit taste, and less sweetness.
 We’ve made a note to try and cut the sugar back even more next time we make this recipe, since it was still sufficiently sweet, even with our first-round modification.
 We also cut back on the pectin too, we only used ½ a teaspoon of pectin, we wanted a softer jam that was more of a spreadable preserve, so it was perfect for us.
 However, we opened up a jar to test the set several days later, and I’d recommend using the full amount of pectin suggested in this recipe – especially if you want a notable set.
 We are happy with our soft jam, but we know others like a firmer set.